hugo53/HUChart/README.md

 - Drop \& Drag HUChart folder into your project.
 It's easy!

 ## Contribution
 - This work is happened thanks to an idea from [Dao-Thai Nguyen](https://www.facebook.com/profile.php?id=1566842679).
+He also gave me some precious advice to accomplish HUChart.
+- By spreading this hub, [Van-Tam Nguyen](https://github.com/VanTamNguyen), [Duy-Thanh Le](https://github.com/yoyo158), [Ngoc-Linh Le](https://github.com/mrleolink) helped the hub reach to more people, so it may help someone.
+Thanks for their job!
 - Don't hesitate to send a pull request or open an issue if you want me to improve something.

 ## License